Rowyda020/ITI-PYTHON/DAY#2/README.md

 ## TUPLES
 Tuples are like lists, However they are immutable.
 ### Operations:
-{index , len , Concatenation , Membership ,
+{ index , len , Concatenation , Membership ,
 iterations , Min , max
 }
 ## DICTIONARIES